booksbyus/zguide/site/content/docs/chapter8.md

 * Zyre will distribute that file to all peers, both those that are on the network at that time, and those that arrive later.
 * Each time an interface receives a file it tells its application, "Here is this file".

 We might eventually want more discrimination, e.g., publishing to specific groups.
 We can add that later if it's needed.
-In “Advanced Architecture using ZeroMQ” we developed a file distribution system (FileMQ) designed to be plugged into ZeroMQ applications.
+In [Chapter 7 - Advanced Architecture using ZeroMQ](chapter7#advanced-architecture) we developed a file distribution system (FileMQ) designed to be plugged into ZeroMQ applications.
 So let's use that.

 Each node is going to be a file publisher and a file subscriber.
 We bind the publisher to an ephemeral port (if we use the standard FileMQ port 5670, we can't run multiple interfaces on one box), and we broadcast the publisher's endpoint in the <tt>HELLO</tt> message, as we did for the log collector.
 This lets us interconnect all nodes so that all subscribers talk to all publishers.